On Intellectual Exchange

 - Library service that delivers books (almost) to your door steps

-- Weekly academic seminars and regular social activities
+- Weekly academic seminars

 "Freedom, creativity, and the sense that time is no longer the enemy but my friend"